Search Site

 • Keep a humidifier going in the bedroom with the door closed to raise the ambient humidity.
 Saline flushes may be helpful as well if significant crusting is a problem.

 • Use a nasal emollient like ponaris (akin to chapstick for dry cracked lips, but made for the nose).
 This product is highly recommended.
+Watch video on how to use ponaris.

 • Alternatives to the nasal emollient include:

 • Use a saline nasal spray every 2 hours to keep things moist in the nose.
+If the nasal mucosal lining is chapped, this treatment will not work.

 • Use a nasal decongestant (ie, Afrin) for no more than 3 days.
 Do NOT use for more than 3 days due to risk of addiction (rhinnitis medicamentosa)